-In this guide, I’m going to look at good beginner ukuleles that fall within the $50 to $100 price range, which I feel is a good budget for an entry-level uke.
+In this guide, I’m going to look at ukuleles for beginners that fall within the $50 to $100 price range.
+I feel that price range is a good budget for an entry-level uke.

 I own each of these ukes, and after spending some time with them I’m happy to recommend them to new uke players.
 These ukes have also received good reviews from other buyers, so you don’t have to take my word for it.